PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/prefab-nested.rst

 .. image:: ../images/scene-editor-nested-prefab-instance-08192021.webp
     :alt: Prefab instance with nested prefabs.

-Note the nested prefab instance **ship** of the **AlienShip**'s prefab instance , has a different texture.
+Note the nested prefab instance **ship** of the **AlienShip**'s prefab instance, has a different texture.
 Nested prefab instances work just like prefab instances: for changing a property, it first requires unlocking the property:

 .. image:: ../images/scene-editor-nested-prefab-instance-change-texture-08192021.webp
     :alt: Changing the texture property of a nested prefab instance.